On November the 1st, people all over the world celebrate World Vegan Day. What does it mean to be vegan?

 According to a report by the International Humane Society, nearly one billion people are malnourished.
 Instead of directly feeding these suffering people, we are feeding 50 per cent of the world’s grain crop to animals to be raised for meat, eggs and milk.
 And this food goes typically to people in wealthy countries to consume.
 Another study estimates that by 2050, the livestock population worldwide will have grown to the point where the plant food it consumes would be able to feed approximately four billion people.

 Four billion.
 We can actually end world hunger if we choose to do so.

 Benefits of veganism

 With more people than ever embracing veganism, big and exciting changes have been taking place all around the world.
-Last year, the amount of Google searches for the term “vegan” increased by 90 per cent.
+Last year, the amount of Google searches for the term "vegan" increased by 90 per cent.
 A new study expects that a quarter of New Zealanders will be meat-free by 2025.
 In Britain, there are half a million people who follow a vegan diet.
-In Canada, the government released a new draft national food guide which favours a high proportion of plant-based foods.
+In Canada, the government released a new draft national food guide that favours a high proportion of plant-based foods.
 Dairy consumption has declined so much that dairy farmers in the US are now converting their farms into almond groves to supply the increasing demand for almond milk.
-Ben & Jerry’s has released vegan ice-cream flavours.
+Ben & Jerry's has released vegan ice-cream flavours.
 And others are following suit.

 Veganism in Sydney